 With its ravishing, rangy coastline, a ridiculous depth of history and a foodie scene to rival Margaret River’s, Albany has bases you hadn’t even thought of covered.
 Take one of Australia's important cultural pilgrimages at the National Anzac Centre, experience the southern ocean at its most wild and hungry from The Gap or hike the buffest Stirling Range—Bluff Knoll, just around the corner.

 European delicatessen and wood-fire bakery Gourmandise & Co does cracking coffee and drool worthy French pastries, or you can find treats like hot buttered rum and exquisite crab noodles at Parisian-Vietnamese themed Liberte.
-Mountaintop eatery The Garrison is our pick for incredible sundowner views and on Tuesdays regulars at The Earl of Spencer belt out a couple of hours of sea shanties together.
+Mountaintop eatery The Garrison is our pick for incredible sundowner views.
 A host of talented young guns in the region are behind new craft breweries like Wilson Brewing Company, and Albany distillery Limeburners’ Heavily Peated Darkest Winter whisky was just named the best in the world.
-Top-notch wineries like Oranje Tractor meanwhile, are doing wine flights—matching morsels of cheese, trout and farm grown produce with a selection of organic wines for max sensory wowing.
+Top-notch wineries like Oranje Tractor meanwhile, are doing wine flights—matching morsels of cheese, trout and farm-grown produce with a selection of organic wines for max sensory wowing.

 About 4.5 hours from Perth by car